William Shakespeare once said, “Uneasy lies the head that wears a crown.”

-To be a leader of a startup it takes a very different set of mindset, values, focus, and tasks-to-do which will either enhance the growth of your company or doomed it to failure.
+To be a start-up leader it takes a very different frame of mind-set, values, focus, and tasks-to-do which will either enhance the growth of your company or doomed it to failure.
 And that’s depends upon your foresight, ability to make effective and timely decisions.
+In short certain unique qualities are pertinent to be a start-up leader.

 Traditionally, there are two popular models of leaders: Transactional and Transformational.
 In transactional mode, leaders focus on performance based on day-to-day activities, supervision of employees, and motivation is external-oriented.